How To Use STAR

 - Then the title of the course is listed

-- Alternatively, request an audit as a PDF, and print or save the PDF file.
+- For best results, request an audit as a PDF, and print or save the PDF file.

 On the bottom of the HTML audit, there is a legend that explains the meaning of various symbols that are used in the audit.
 Following is an explanation of those symbols.